compulim/generator-azure-web-app/README.md

 ## Run development server and develop locally

-Run `npm start`, the development server will listen to port 80 and available at [http://localhost/](http://localhost/) with [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html).
+Run `npm start`, the development server will listen to port 80 and available at [http://localhost/](http://localhost/).

 To change the port to 8080, either set environment variable `PORT` to `8080`, or run `npm start -- --port 8080`.